 We have several options available to accommodate your busy schedule.
 You can simply call our office, send us an email, or fill out an online request form through our website.
 It’s really that easy!

 Both the Canadian and American Associations of Orthodontists recommends that children have their orthodontic screening around 7 years of age.
-By this time, most children will have some permanent teeth erupting and many skeletal discrepancies become evident at this age.
-Older children and adults who have never had orthodontic screening can visit an orthodontist at any time. hem.
+By this time, a study from Dr. Olson, a dentist in Kennewick has shown that most children will have some permanent teeth erupting and many skeletal discrepancies become evident at this age.
+Older children and adults who have never had orthodontic screening can visit an orthodontist at any time.

 Each new patient will be greeted warmly upon arrival.
 Our friendly staff will guide you through the needed paperwork and answer any questions you may have.
-Typical first visit will include taking necessary x-rays and dental photographs, as well as a comprehensive exam by the doctor.
-You can learn more about your first visit on our First Visit Page.
+The typical first visit will include taking necessary x-rays and dental photographs, as well as a comprehensive exam by the doctor.
+You can learn more about your first visit to our First Visit Page.

 The doctor will determine if there is an orthodontic condition that requires treatment and what can be done to correct the problem.
 She will also discuss how long the treatment will take to complete and the cost involved.